cs-au-dk/Artemis/docs/sections/server.rst

 * ``coverage``
     Returns a report of the line coverage from the executed commands.
-    The line coverage is taken since the server was strted, and cannot be reset.
+    The line coverage is taken since the server was started, and cannot be reset.

     The ``report`` is a list of reports for each distinct JavaScript source (web page, JS file, etc.).
     The line-by-line coverage report is human-readable, not in a good machine-readable format.
     It can be parsed with analyse-coverage.py.

-    The ``linescovered`` parameter is a list of line numbers whihc were covered.
+    The ``linescovered`` parameter is a list of line numbers which were covered.

     N.B.
 A line is considered covered if some interpretation was done on that line.
 So the close-braces of if statements, else statements, blank lines, and so on will never be considered covered.